 We are completely open and honest with you about any health hazards related to the products we sell.
 We ourselves are not chemists so we pass on to you the information given to us by the manufacturers.
 We hide nothing intentionally.
 It doesn't matter to us which product you decide to use - we try to have them all so you can choose.
 Each person has their own opinion and their own standards as to what is "safe" - we think that's just fine, and we don't interfere.
 We will gladly and freely tell you everything we know about any product we sell and allow you to decide if you wish to use it or some other product.
 We've always been careful to provide you with good informational labels on all the products we package.
 We've avoided selling products we think are serious threats to your health and encourage our suppliers to do the same.
+That being said, there are products we sell that should be handled with care, and we give you some good common sense rules to follow below when handling dyes and chemicals.

 What we have found is that good common sense and housekeeping practices keep us safe from most things.
 In general, follow these precautions:

 - Don't use cooking or eating utensils to prepare dyes, chemicals and other craft products that are not intended for human consumption.
+Get a used microwave, if you are using one for your craft, to use as a dedicated microwave just for your craft.

 - If you are going to store anything in the fridge, tape the container closed and label it very clearly!